Conditional Letter of Employment in Criminal Justice Hiring

 Conditional Offers in the Criminal Justice Hiring Process

-In order to comply with the law and to provide some assurances to job candidates, employers provide these conditional letters of employment.
-The letters inform applicants that, as long as they are able to perform certain tasks or are deemed mentally or physically capable of performing the job, they will be hired.
+To comply with the law and to provide some assurances to job candidates, employers provide these conditional letters of employment.
+The letters inform applicants that, as long as they can perform certain tasks or are deemed mentally or physically capable of performing the job, they will be hired.

 In the case of law enforcement jobs and other related fields, conditional offers are given shortly after the initial job application is received.
-So, if your prospective employer decides that you meet the minimum qualifications to be a police officer, she will issue a conditional offer in order to require you to pass the next steps of the process.
+So, if your prospective employer decides that you meet the minimum qualifications to be a police officer, they will issue a conditional offer that hinges on you passing the next steps of the process.

-The conditional offer gives the employer the green light to require you to submit to physical abilities testing and other advanced tests like a psychological screening, a medical physical exam, and even a polygraph exam.
+The conditional offer allows the employer to require that you submit to physical abilities testing and other advanced assessments like a psychological screening, a medical physical exam, and even a polygraph test.

-As long as you are successful in completing each of those steps, the conditional offer means you are a hirable candidate for that organization.
+As long as you are successful in completing each of those steps, you officially have the job.

-While a conditional job offer is essentially letting you know you could be hired if you pass the background investigation process, it's not necessarily a guarantee that you will be hired.
+While a conditional job offer is essentially letting you know you're hired if you pass the background investigation process, it's not necessarily a guarantee that you will be hired.
 Of course, if you're reasonably confident you will satisfy the conditions, then there's no need to worry.
 But you'll want to complete any required tests as quickly as possible, so you can truly make the job offer official.

 Conditional offers can be nerve-racking, but they're a common part of the process in law enforcement.
-If you work toward getting your education and take steps to get the experience you need for the job you want, a conditional offer of employment will be just one more step on the road to a great new job.
+If you work toward getting your education and take steps to get the experience you need for the job you want, a conditional offer of employment will be just one step on the road to a great new job.